cestastanford/grandtour/scholars-essays/reinert-economic-grand-tour.md

 [^52]: On the importance of Southern Italy from this perspective, see among others Giovanna Cesarani, *Italy’s Lost Greece: Magna Graecia and the Making of Modern Archaeology*, Oxford: Oxford University Press, 2012.
 [^53]: See, for the change of German emphasis from antique Rome to Renaissance Florence as the premier goal of the Grand Tour, for example, Martin A. Ruehl, *The Italian Renaissance in the German Historical Imagination, 1860-1930*, Cambridge: Cambridge University Press, 2015, pp. 1-3.
-[^54]: On the Grand Tour reaffirming tropes, see among others Brewer, “Whose Grand Tour?,’ p.
+[^54]: On the Grand Tour reaffirming tropes, see among others Brewer, “Whose Grand Tour?,” p.
 50.

 **Acknowledgments**